cognifog-eu/iot-edge-gw/managing_STAs.md

 Regardless of using **nmcli** in Debian or **iwctl** in ARCA OS, there are a bunch of useful commands to get more info on the network and connected devices:
 - `iw dev`: Lists all Wi-Fi interfaces and their details, like the interface name, type (managed, AP, etc.), and current SSID if connected.
-- `iw dev wlan0 station dump`: Shows connected devices to the Wi-Fi interface, including MAC addresses, signal strength, and data rate.
+- `iw dev wlan0 station dump`: Shows connected devices to the WiFi interface, including MAC addresses, signal strength, and data rate.
 - `sudo arp | sort | grep wlan0`: Displays and sorts the ARP table, showing the IP addresses, MAC addresses, and network interfaces of devices associated with the `wlan0` interface.
 - `ip neigh show` and `ip neigh show | grep wlan0`: Displays the Neighbor Table listing the IP addresses, MAC addresses, and status of devices.